ln2t/cvrmap/README.md

 3. **Uses this signal as a probe** for CVR analysis
 4. **Applies identical processing** (cross-correlation, delay mapping, CVR computation)

+### Two-Stage ROI Probe Extraction

+**Important**: ROI probe extraction occurs in two stages to ensure optimal processing:

+#### Stage 1: Raw Data Extraction (Pre-Denoising)
+- **When**: Before BOLD preprocessing and denoising
+- **Purpose**: Used for AROMA component refinement
+- **Function**: Helps identify which independent components (ICs) are signal vs. noise by correlating with the ROI probe
+- **Data source**: Raw preprocessed BOLD from fMRIPrep

+#### Stage 2: Denoised Data Extraction (Post-Denoising)
+- **When**: After the 4-step BOLD denoising pipeline
+- **Purpose**: Used for global delay estimation, CVR computation, and report figures
+- **Function**: Ensures consistency between ROI probe and global signal (both from denoised data)
+- **Data source**: Denoised BOLD after AROMA refinement, temporal filtering, and spatial smoothing

+**Why Two Stages?**
+- The first extraction is necessary for the denoising process itself (AROMA refinement needs a reference signal)
+- The second extraction ensures that probe and global signal comparisons are valid (same preprocessing applied to both)
+- This design guarantees that when the ROI mask matches the brain mask, the signals will be identical with zero delay

 ### ROI Definition Methods

 #### 1. Spherical Coordinates